gtamasmolnar/cli-check-node/readme.md

 Type: `object`<br>
 Default: `{fail: true}` (optional)

-You can specify the options below.
+You can specify the options below..

 #### ❯ fail